The Jupiter Magazine Overflow Section...

 And here the R1 leaves us.
 It finished the race in spite of dodgy brakes - many of the Le Mans legends didn't, including the Lister Jaguar on pole, the Lago Talbot that won in 1950, a couple of C-types, and the Renault Alpine that shed a wheel!!
 But Sir Stirling Moss in his period crash-hat finished OK.
 The TV coverage did show something of the R1 as you can see here, and nearly got its commentary right too...

-The Jupiter running under its 1952 race-winning number of 45!
+The R1 Jupiter was running under its 1952 race-winning number of 45!

 Grateful thanks also to the Jowett Car Club, the Jupiter Owners Auto Club, to the JCC Southern Section, and the many members who contributed cash to help with the cost of getting the car to Le Mans (there was no sponsorship as such).
-The entry fee alone was in excess of £500!
+The entry fee alone was in excess of GB Sterling 500!

-John Blanckley recently (end of June 2000) took part in the Rallye des Alpes, from Geneva, through most of the Alpine passes in Switzerland, Liechtenstein, Italy, Austria, and France.
+John Blanckley at the end of June 2000 took part in the Rallye des Alpes, from Geneva, through most of the Alpine passes in Switzerland, Liechtenstein, Italy, Austria, and France.
 He was leading the class after the third day at 6th overall out of 80 cars, and annoying an MGA which couldn't keep up with him on the uphill sections - although faster than the Jupiter on the straights.
 Here is a photo of "Hassle" taken by Hans Berends (copyright Hans Berends) at the start of the rally.

 And here is the by now traditional shot (also thanks to the copyright holder Hans Berends) of the Jupiter with its bonnet raised: